pengkobe/auto-pull-blog-update/README.md

 ## How to use
 ### for the one who have no JS programming experience
-you can submit your requirement to me.($5 per one).
+you can submit your requirement to me.($5 per blogger, have not that much requirements).

 ### for the one who knows JS
 you can simply submit your code to me.